Misra 17, 1742

 Catholic Epistle

-A Reading from Epistle of St. Jule .
+A Reading from Epistle 1 of St. Peter .

 May his blessing be upon us.